 The 3 Critical Stages of Event Feedback

-Whether you’re a full-time events manager, or you were put in charge of your company’s networking luncheon, collecting feedback is a critical part of planning and executing a successful event.
-Unfortunately, a lot of companies only think to collect feedback after an event, but opening up feedback channels before, during and after can boost event success.
+Whether you’re a full-time events manager, or you were put in charge of your company’s networking luncheon, collecting feedback is a critical part of event planning and executing a successful event.
+Unfortunately, a lot of companies only think to collect feedback after an event, but opening up feedback channels before, during and after an event can boost event success.

 Whatever your role, and whatever your event, you need information at all stages to succeed.
 This post will walk you through how and why to collect feedback at every stage so you can create the best possible experience for your attendees.